1Jamie/shape_slayer/docs/card-system-design-spec.md

    - `Game.hand` initialized as empty

 3. **Starting Draw**:
+   - Calculate average mastery level across all cards in deck
+   - Apply mastery floor distribution (see Quality Distribution Curves section)
-   - Draw `startingCards` cards (default 2, upgradeable to 3-4, max `handSize`) using starting distribution (80/15/5/0/0)
+   - Draw `startingCards` cards (default 3, upgradeable to 4, max `handSize`) using mastery-adjusted starting distribution
-   - Cards added to `Game.hand`
+   - Cards added to `Game.hand` with `origin: 'deck'`
    - If mulligans unlocked (`mulligans > 0`), UI shows mulligan screen
    - If no mulligans unlocked, proceed directly to run start

 4. **Mulligan Phase** (if unlocked):
    - Player selects up to `mulligans` cards from starting hand to mulligan (default 0, unlockable via meta-progression)
    - Selected cards are shuffled back into `Game.drawPile` (cards are not removed from the run)
-   - New cards drawn using starting distribution (80/15/5/0/0) - same as initial starting draw
+   - New cards drawn using mastery-adjusted starting distribution (same as initial starting draw, respects mastery floor)
    - Mulligan complete, run begins with new starting hand

 5. **Run Start**: